citp/privacy-policy-historical/j/jo/joc/jockey.com.md

 What Information Do We Share with Third Parties?

 We use reputable third parties to help us provide services to you such as fulfilling orders, processing payments, monitoring site activity, conducting surveys, maintaining our loyalty programs, administering e-mails, online and catalog marketing campaigns, and sweepstakes, drawings, or contests.
 We may also share aggregate purchase behavior with third parties that monitor consumer purchasing trends and product interest.
 Third parties also provide aggregate, comparative information on the performance of our site to us.
+We also may share personal information with jockey's wholly owned subsidiaries.

 In addition, we cooperate in advertising member networks with other consumer entities where we may communicate your name, postal address and general purchase information so that other members may inform you about products or services that might interest you.
 If you prefer to have your name withheld, please contact us electronically at: [http://www.jockey.com/en-US/CustomerService/ContactUS/](http://en-us/CustomerService/ContactUS/) or call us toll free at: 1-800-562-5391 (MON-FRI 8:00 - 6:00 CST, SAT-SUN 9:30 - 6:00 CST) or write to us at the postal address provided above.